 BSc (Hons) Social Anthropology (2009), Brunel University London

 PhD Anthropology Research (2016), Brunel University London

 Nicole is working on an ERC-funded research project led by Prof. Nick Gill: “ASYFAIR - Fair and Consistent Border Controls?
 A Critical, Multi-Methodological and Inter-Disciplinary Study of Asylum Adjudication in Europe”.
 This interdisciplinary study examines legal practices in asylum appeal courts in Europe, focusing on fairness and consistency in legal procedure.
 By exploring asylum adjudication in various EU countries (such as the UK, Germany, France, or Greece), the project aims to inform migration policy and legislation (e.g. the Common European Asylum System - CEAS).
-As an experienced ethnographer and qualitative researcher, Nicole conducts research in Germany, and serves as the lead researcher for ASYFAIR.
+As an experienced ethnographer and qualitative researcher, Nicole conducts research in Germany and Austria, and serves as the lead researcher for ASYFAIR.